J. Earl McEwen: Politics

 He ran for the House of Commons of Canada in the federal elections of 1963 and 1965, as a candidate of the Progressive Conservative Party of Canada in Kingston.
-He lost on both occasions to Liberal candidate Edgar John Benson.
+He lost on both occasions to Liberal candidate Edgar Benson.

 McEwen first campaigned for the Ontario legislature in the 1971 provincial election.
 After losing the Progressive Conservative nomination in Frontenac—Addington to W.J.
 Nuttall, he entered the contest as an independent candidate and finished a credible third.
 McEwen subsequently joined the Ontario Liberal Party, and defeated Nuttall by 1,415 votes under his new party's banner in the 1975 election.

 He was re-elected by 940 votes in the 1977 election, and by 340 votes in the 1981 election.
 He crossed the floor to join the Progressive Conservative Party in 1984, complaining that the Liberal Party was going nowhere under David Peterson's leadership.
 McEwen had been known in the Liberal caucus as a difficult figure, and rarely attended meetings.
 Some believe he wanted to ensure his own re-election by changing sides.
 The Progressive Conservatives had planned to nominate Sally Barnes, a prominent aide to Premier William Davis, to challenge him in the next election.

 Despite languishing in the polls throughout 1984, the Liberals made significant gains in the 1985 provincial election and formed a minority government with outside support from the New Democratic Party.
 McEwen lost the Frontenac—Addington constituency to Liberal candidate Larry South by 2,387 votes.

 Later life

-McEwen died in 2004 at age 94, and the legislature paid tribute to him on December 14 of that year.
+McEwen died in 2004 at age 93, and the legislature paid tribute to him on December 14 of that year.
 He was predeceased by his wife and his son Robert and is survived by three granddaughters and seven great-grandchildren.
 Bob Runciman described him as a larger-than-life figure in the political culture of eastern Ontario.
 During his career as a politician, McEwen was known for touring his constituency in a two-door Lincoln, wearing a wide-brimmed hat and smoking a prominent cigar.
 He often complained that little real work was done in the assembly, and said that he preferred to spend time in his community.
 There is currently a J. Earl McEwen Fire Hall in Kingston, and another building was named in his honour in 2005.